libdebug/libdebug/docs/source/breakpoints.rst

     d.cont()

 In this case, the breakpoint will be set at the address ``0x10ab`` relative to the ``libc`` memory page.
-Other than existing pages, you can specify ``absolute`` as the file to force the absolute addressing mode.
+Other than existing pages, you can specify ``absolute`` as the file to force the absolute addressing mode, or ``binary`` to force the resolution of the symbol from the executable.

 Breakpoint hits
 ^^^^^^^^^^^^^^^